cvxgrp/cone_prog_refine/README.md

 or certificate, meaning one for which the optimality conditions are satisfied within machine precision.
-At each of its iterations, using the current value of 𝒩 (z) and the derivative matrix 𝗗 𝒩 (z),
+At each of its iterations, using the current value of 𝒩 (z) and the derivative matrix 𝗗𝒩 (z),
 `cpsr` approximately solves
 the linear system that locally approximates the conic optimality conditions.

 **Matrix free.**
-`cpsr` is a matrix-free solver, meaning that it does not store or invert the derivative matrix of 𝒩 (z).
+`cpsr` is a matrix-free solver, meaning that it does not store or invert the derivative matrix 𝗗𝒩 (z).
 This allows it to scale to very large problems.
 Essentially, if you are able to load the problem data in memory, then `cpsr` can solve it, using O(n) additional memory.